-The Infinite House is a set of contemporary housing prototypes designed to offer maximum flexibility, customisation and cost efficiency, and to maximise levels of natural light and the perception of space.
-The external envelope allows it to adapt to suit different contexts without appearing to be a repeated house type, while still maintaining the efficiency and cost-effectiveness of prototyping and serial fabrication.
+Won in an international open RIBA competition in 2017, The Infinite House is a set of contemporary housing prototypes designed to offer maximum flexibility, customisation and cost efficiency, and to maximise levels of natural light and the perception of space.
+The external envelope allows it to adapt to suit different contexts, while still maintaining the efficiency and cost-effectiveness of prototyping and serial fabrication.

 Internally, the houses can accommodate multiple configurations to suit different demographics.
-Spaces can be separated or offer the open plan living that more consumers are demanding; and all the houses have been designed to enable easy expansion into the roof space.
+Spaces can be separated or offer open plan living; and all the houses have been designed to enable easy expansion into the roof space.

 CGIs: NJY Studio